Code-Institute-Submissions/visit-rome/README.md

  ## Acknowledgements
- * I received inspiration for this project from X...
+ * I received inspiration for the google map section from youtube channel [Traversy Media](https://www.youtube.com/watch?v=Zxf1mnP5zcw&t=4s).
+Also used Google API documentation.
+ *  For the mailJS on the Contact Us form I used CI video tutorial and also mailJS documentation.
  * Brian Macharia - mentor support, huge help through the project.
- * Slack community - help for solve code isues.
+Thank you
+ * Also want to thank you for CI tutor suport.